If you are asked to find Evidence Based articles, your instructor wants you to review research studies to find supportive evidence of best practices.

 In PubMed: search the journal title on the Internet to find the publishers information that will include a description of the journal.

 Start by defining:

 What is the intervention or clinical issue of interest you are studying?

 What is the desired patient outcome?

 You will transform the population or problem, intervention/issue of interest, and outcome of interest into various search statements to find relevant research articles.

 Medical Subject Headings are a structured list of descriptors that reflect the medical discipline.
 These Headings help you identify the preferred health professions terminology to use in the database and are also called Controlled Vocabulary.
 All articles in the CINAHL and PubMed databases are coded using these subject headings.
 Searching using these headings will provide you with a more inclusive set of results.

 In PubMed: use the MeSH Database

-In CINAHL and PubMed, use Advanced Search to create search statements that string together your search concepts.
+In CINAHL and PubMed, use Advanced Search to create search statements that string together your search concepts with the AND connector.

 In CINAHL: click on "Show More" in the Refine Results column under "Limit To" to see an extensive list of limiters.
 Select Published Date year ranges, English Language, Peer Reviewed, and Research Article.
-To limit to a specific PT journal use the Publication field.
+To limit to a specific journal like the AORN Journal, or MedSurg Nursing use the Publication field.